nimmaharshavardhan-debug/JAVAcHALLENGES/README.md

-"This programs is to find number of occurances of an element in an array "
+"The array concept Challenges  "